 The ADF4360 family's digital section includes a 24-bit input shift register, a 14-bit R counter, and an 18-bit N counter, comprising of a 5-bit A counter and a 13-bit B counter.
 Data is clocked into the 24-bit shift register on each rising edge of CLK.
 The data is clocked in MSB first.
 Data is transferred from the shift register to one of four latches on the rising edge of LE.
 The destination latch is determined by the state of the two control bits (C2, C1) in the shift register.
-These are the two LSBs-DB1, DB0-as shown in Figure 2.
+The two LSBs are DB1 and DB0, as shown in Figure 2.

 The truth table for these bits is shown in Table 5.
 Table 6 shows a summary of how the latches are programmed.
-Note that the test modes latch is used for factory testing and should not be programmed by the user.
+Note that the test mode latch is used for factory testing and should not be programmed by the user.